egig/drafterbit/README.md

 6. From here, you can just visit browser, e.g: `http://localhost/drafterbit` then follow installation instruction.

-Feel free to let me know if you get any problem.
+Please let me know thru the google forum below if you get any problem.

 ## Learn
-There is still no documentation at all yet, for now you can just ask me anything anytime thru  this google forum : <https://groups.google.com/forum/#!forum/drafterbit>
+There is no documentation at all yet, for now you can just ask me anything anytime thru  this google forum : <https://groups.google.com/forum/#!forum/drafterbit>

 ## Contribute
 Drafterbit is an opensource and intended to be community-driven project.
-Any kind of contribution (code, translation, stars, bug reports, feature request) are really appreciated.
+Any kind of contribution (code, translation, stars, bug reports, feature request) are welcome

+### Issue Tracker
+Issue tracker will not be opened until the initial release, if you are doing test then have something to discuss, have a request or any suggestion, please use the google forum above.

+### Git Structure
+Drafterbit use the git-flow model (see: <https://github.com/nvie/gitflow>) to structure development.

 ### Issue Tracker
 Issue tracker will not opened until the initial release, if you are doing test then have something to discuss, have a request or any suggestion, please use the google forum above.